General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

 \subsubsection{Parameter-Efficient Tuning}

-While full fine-tuning is computationally expensive, memory-intensive, and results in a complete, multi-gigabyte copy of the model for every new task. \gls{peft} methods offer a solution to this problem by freezing the vast majority of the trained model's weights and only training a very small number of new parameters.
-This is conceptually similar to attaching a small, specialized probe to a large, complex analytical instrument; you adapt its function for a new task without re-engineering the entire machine.
+While full fine-tuning is computationally expensive, memory-intensive, and results in a complete, multi-gigabyte copy of the model for every new task. \gls{peft} methods offer a solution to this problem by freezing the vast majority of the trained model's weights and only training a few new parameters.

 A prominent and widely used \gls{peft} technique is \gls{lora}.\autocite{hu2022lora} The key insight of \gls{lora} is that the change needed to adapt a pre-trained weight matrix for a new task can be approximated effectively using much smaller matrices. \gls{lora} freezes the original model weights and introduces small trainable rank-decomposition matrices into each transformer layer, significantly reducing the number of trainable parameters.
-Because these new matrices contain far fewer parameters—often less than 0.1\% of the original model—the computational and memory requirements for training are drastically reduced.
+Because these new matrices contain far fewer parameters---often less than 0.1\% of the original model---the computational and memory requirements for training are drastically reduced.

 These optimization strategies can be combined with quantization (see \Cref{sec:quantization}) for even greater efficiency. \textcite{dettmers2023qlora} introduced \gls{qlora}.
 In this approach, the large pre-trained model is first quantized down to a very low precision (typically 4-bit), dramatically shrinking its memory footprint.
-Then, the lightweight \gls{lora} adapters are added and fine-tuned.
-The impact of this is profound: \gls{qlora} enables the fine-tuning of massive models---such as a 70-billion-parameter model---on a single, consumer-grade GPU.
+Then, the lightweight \gls{lora} adapters are added and fine-tuned. \gls{qlora} enables the fine-tuning of massive models---such as a 70-billion-parameter model---on a single, consumer-grade GPU.